Documentation Menu

 Using the SDK, simply omit the .against(baseOrigin) call.
 RegressionBot will automatically default to Managed Baselines.

-import { Visual } from 'regressionbot';
+import { RegressionBot } from 'regressionbot';

-const visual = new Visual();
+const client = new RegressionBot();

-const job = await visual
+const job = await client

 .test('https://preview.myapp.com')